Classical Latin: Foreign influences

 Varro's approach could be explicated by his preference on attributing Latin words to Latin rather than Greek origins.
 In Roman times, the influence of Greek on Latin was debated.
-As Greek was the language of philosophy and high culture, not only were educated Romans fluent in Greek, but they also developed sort of Greek xenophilia, such that it was custom that children only spoke Greek for a long time before learning Latin.
+As Greek was the language of philosophy and high culture, educated Romans were fluent in Greek, and its status was so high as to be considered xenophilia; it was custom for children to speak Greek long before learning Latin.
 Romans admired Greek loanwords more, e.g. using κυρταύχενα while deriding incurvicervicum.
 The Greek language also influenced Latin's orthography by importing letters such as k and x, as well as diagraphs such as “ei”, as a non-standard spelling of “ī”, which was criticized by Quintilianus.
 Nonetheless, he advocated that children should learn Greek first, because children would learn Latin eventually anyway and because he considered Latin to be derived from Greek.
 He did not neglect Latin either, advocating that it be learned shortly after children started learning Greek, because he intended to avoid the contamination of Latin's purity by Greek accent and idioms.

 Besides Greek, due to the vast expanse of the Empire, numerous loanwords entered Latin and became imprescindible part of the language, as Gallic words like rheda (chariot) and petorritum (four-wheeled carriage) were used even by Cicero and Horatius.

 These loanwords originated from various nations that the Romans contacted, such as: